igoraboim/data_science_portfolio/College_Football_Modelling/README.md

-Predictive Modeling with Random Forests and XGBoost
+Predictive Modeling with Linear Regression, Random Forests and XGBoost
 ===================================================
+### Introduction
+In this notebook I compared the performance of three models on the predicting the Winnning team in College Football Bowl.
+The project is organized as follows:
+ - Part 1 - Data Preparation, Wrangling and Preprocessing
+ - Part 2 - Base model (Linear Regression)
+ - Part 3 - Random Forest Model
+ - Part 4 - XGBoost
+ - Conclusions
 ### Loading relevant packages

 ``` r